MicrosoftDocs/winrt-api/windows.gaming.input.custom/gipgamecontrollerprovider_updatefirmwareasync_363935500.md

 ## -parameters
 ### -param firmwareImage
-A stream pointing to the firmware image to update the controller with.
+A stream pointing to the firmware image with which to update the controller.

 ## -returns
 Returns the result of the asynchronous operation.